Ar7ific1al/invokeai-retroizeinode/README.md

 - Colors: Number of colors to reduce the image to, up to a max of 256 colors.
 - Method: How to quantize the image.
 - Kmeans: I'm not sure what this does but have fun with it I guess.
-- Dither: Dither the image when quantizing.
-This will use the Quantizing method for this process, as well.

 ## Thanks and Stuff
 - [YMGenesis](https://github.com/ymgenesis) for helping figure some things out, providing advice and tips for improvements :)